PTR-91 Review: G3/KH-91 Legacy Rifle

 PTR-91 History

 Heckler & Koch sold the G3 rifle to numerous militaries around the world and licensed the designs for foreign manufacture as well.
 Versions are still in service across Africa, the Middle East, Latin America, and Europe.
-The G3 has been adapted to be a short barrel carbine, a designated marksman rifle, and a paratrooper battle rifle.
+The G3 has been adapted into various configurations, including short barrel carbines, designated marksman rifles, and paratrooper battle rifles.

 PTR-91 Features